 Do you waive application fees for veterans?

 Yes.
-To thank you for your service, we offer application fee waivers for veterans who apply to any Berkeley MBA Program.
+To thank you for your service, we offer application fee waivers for veterans who apply to any Berkeley Haas MBA Program.
 Please see the bottom of our Costs and Financial Aid page for additional details.

 Company sponsorship is an option determined by one's company.
 If your company elects to sponsor you, they determine the amount and the duration.
 UC Berkeley then receives the funds from your company each semester and applies them to your fees.

 I would like to finance my part-time MBA studies with student loans.
 Could I be disqualified based on income?